ekara-platform/ansible-role-ssh-config/README.md

 Role Name
 =========

-Role to create ssh configuration when a proxy is needed.
+Role to create and maintain SSH configuration with or without proxy.

 Requirements
 ------------